sergio78180/centreon/doc/en/user/configuration/10poller/02configuration.rst

 1. Go into the menu: **Configuration** ==> **Monitoring Engines**
 2. In the left menu, click on **main.cfg**
-3. Duplicate the configuration file of the **Central** collector and change it
+3. Duplicate the configuration file of the **Central** poller and change it
 4. Change the following settings, and save:

 *	Change the name of the **Configuration Name**.